primer3-org/primer3docs/README.WINXP.txt

 3. Hit enter (or select 'OK')
 4. Navigate to the location of the tests:

-    A. if you put it in C:/Documents and Settings/YourName/primer3-1.1.1/test/, you would type 'cd c:/Documents and Settings/YourName/primer3-1.1.1/test/'
+    A. if you put it in C:/Documents and Settings/YourName/primer3-<release number>/test/, you would type 'cd c:/Documents and Settings/YourName/primer3-<release number>/test/'

-    B. you can also type 'cd ' (don't forget the space after cd) and drag the primer3-1.1.1 folder onto the command-line window from windows explorer, this will fill in the location for you
+    B. you can also type 'cd ' (don't forget the space after cd) and drag the primer3-<release number> folder onto the command-line window from windows explorer, this will fill in the location for you

 5. On the command line, run 'perl p3testz.pl -w' in this directory